Eat Your GreensWe speak truth to power and we eat our greens

 Even more than that, if we want a kinder, gentler, more compassionate society, one which, presumably, we would all benefit from, it's also incumbent upon us to refrain from taking a position on any subject by basing that position on an ideology, merely because we are not prepared to apply the intellectual rigour required to properly understand it.

-'Eat Your Greens' attempts to expose this and hold accountable those who weild power, by shining a light into some dark corners and turning over some rocks - and - who wouldn't want that.
-If you'd like a recipe for a top notch mushroom & fennel risotto, let me know.
+There are no answers here, only questions, that is what good journalism does, it shines a light into dark corners that the powers that be are happy to have remain in darkness.
+'Eat Your Greens' attempts to expose this and hold accountable those who weild power, by shining a light into those dark corners and turning over some rocks - and - who wouldn't want that.
 Read on.

-Economic Ideology, for example, as it's extant is underlined by the following patently contradictory statement by Australia's Prime Minister, meeting at the junction of ideology and neo-liberalism (which we'll get to), probably unaware of his statement's obvious juxtaposition, in response to the government's reducing the Jobseeker payment - "the government can’t allow the lifeline [to] hold Australia back as we move into the next phases of recovery."
+Economic Ideology, for example, as it's extant is underlined by the following patently contradictory statement by Australia's Prime Minister, who evidently does not recognise irony when he sees it, in response to the government's reducing the Jobseeker payment - "the government can’t allow the lifeline [to] hold Australia back as we move into the next phases of recovery."
 (Nov '20).
 Whilst this statement (article here) demands closer examination it's perhaps best left to let it speak for itself, or, in the spirit of Hamlet, allow it to be "hoist with its own petard."

 'Eat Your Greens' looks at the juxtaposition between economy and society, a distinction that political ideology fails to make.
 Making political decisions based solely on an Ideology starts wars, divides communities, discourages innovation, promotes secrecy and advances prejudices.
 And yet ideology is often based on minimal examination or appreciation of the things that make a society work.
 It's good then to ask oursleves how we might go about defining one.